AGTA: Algorithmic Game Theory and Applications

 The Team

-The tutor for the course will be Charalampos Kokkalis.
-Charalampos is a second-year PhD student working in the area of Algorithmic Game Theory.
+The tutors for the course will be Kousha Etessami and Charalampos Kokkalis.
+Charalampos is a third year PhD student working in the area of Algorithmic Game Theory.

 On behalf of the whole team, we welcome you to the course!